BurntSushi/memchr/README.md

 Additionally, GNU libc also provides an extension, `memrchr`.
 This crate provides its own implementation of `memrchr` as well, on top of `memchr2`, `memchr3`, `memrchr2` and `memrchr3`.
-The difference between `memchr` and `memchr2` is that that `memchr2` permits finding all occurrences of two bytes instead of one.
+The difference between `memchr` and `memchr2` is that `memchr2` permits finding all occurrences of two bytes instead of one.
 Similarly for `memchr3`.

 ### Compiling without the standard library